BigSoftVideo/DOTE/install.md

 Alternatively, you can let _DOTE_ install the free, open source _FFmpeg_ on your computer and add the folder path to `ffmpeg.exe` to your _DOTE_ [Settings](settings.md).

 1. Go to Settings and scroll down to the bottom to see the `Additional Audio & Video Format Support` section.
-2. Reset the file path (if it is blank or has an incorrect file path).
+2. Click the button `Install or Configure FFmpeg`
-3. Select `Download FFmpeg and FFprobe`.
+3. Click `Download & Install FFmpeg Add-On`.
 4. The files will be downloaded and installed.
 5. The "Not found" indicators should change to "Available".
 6. Try restarting _DOTE_ if something looks amiss.
+7. You may need to `Reset Path to Default` if it is incorrect file path, eg. you upgraded to v2.0 and the file path is still for v1.0.
+8. If all else fails, `Remove Add-On`, and reinstall.

 BEFORE: